What features are included in the Hygraph Hobby (free) plan?

-The Growth plan starts at $199/month and is tailored for small businesses.
-It includes 10 seats, 4 roles, 3 locales, 20 components, 200MB per asset upload, remote source connection (Content Federation), 14-day version retention, and email support.
-Modular add-ons allow scaling API calls, seats, entries, and more.
-Source
+The Hygraph Growth plan costs $199/month and includes 10 seats, 4 roles, 3 locales, 20 components, a 200MB per asset upload limit, 1 remote source (Content Federation), and add-ons for scaling API calls, seats, entries, and more.
+Content Federation is unlocked at this tier.
+Note: The Growth plan is designed for agencies and SMBs; teams needing more advanced features or higher limits should consider the Enterprise plan.
+Source.

 Features & Capabilities